About

 MScOT Eligibility Criteria

-To be eligible for admission, you must have completed a 4‑year baccalaureate degree or equivalent with a minimum second‑class standing (70%+) from a recognized university.
+To be eligible for admission, students must have a 4-year baccalaureate degree with a minimum second-class (B+ or 70%) standing from a recognized university.

 MScOT Supplementary Materials